rtviner/JScalculator/README.md

 Ans: Stores the answer to the last operation.
 Click this button if you would like to perform another operation with the answer from the last problem.

 √:  Square root.
-Click or type a number then press the square root button to calculate the square root of the preceeding number
+Click or type a number or equation then press the square root button to calculate the square root of the number or equation answer.

 Use Notes
 ---------------
-If you press the "enter" key when a button is highlighted, that button will be "clicked".
-The "Enter" key works as an equals button if no buttons are highlighted.
+The "Enter" key works as an equals button only, if a button is highlighted and Enter is clicked nothing will happen.

 If the equation or answer is longer than the screen you can scroll to the right to see the overflow.